statphysandml/DevDat/README.md

 # Prerequisites

-Building DDevDat requires the following software installed:
+Building DevDat requires the following software installed:

 * A C++17-compliant compiler
-* CMake `>= 3.9`
+* CMake `>= 3.15`

-# Building DDevDat
+# Building DevDat

-The following sequence of commands builds DDevDat.
+The following sequence of commands builds DevDat.
 It assumes that your current working directory is the top-level directory of the freshly cloned repository: